SAKryukov/microtonal-fabric/article/src/article.md

 [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament):
 ![19-TET Keyboard](19-tet.png)

-With [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament), th two different intervals between the degrees of [major scale](https://en.wikipedia.org/wiki/Major_scale): 2 (for B-C and E-F intervals) or 3 microtones.
+With [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament), two different intervals between the degrees of [major scale](https://en.wikipedia.org/wiki/Major_scale): 2 (for B-C and E-F intervals) or 3 microtones.
 So, there is only one kind of sharp and one kind of flat, &plusmn;1 microtone.
 However, I avoid using ♯ and ♭ inside minor second intervals, to avoid the choice between [enharmonically equivalent](https://en.wikipedia.org/wiki/Enharmonic) notations, because, in microtonal systems, enharmonic equivalence generally cannot be assumed -- it is not the case for the 3-microtone minor second intervals.

 [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament):
 ![31-TET Keyboard](31-tet.png)